-Geraldine has that country village atmosphere, with majestic old forests, early settler’s cottages and many little corners of arts and crafts.
-The friendliness, tranquillity and wealth of history of Geraldine make this popular tourist stop hard to resist.
+The friendliness, tranquillity, and wealth of history of Geraldine make this popular tourist stop hard to resist.
 Geraldine was settled by Europeans in the 1840s - sheep runs were quickly established in the area together with pit saw milling of native bush.
 When the bush had been cleared, wheat and flax cropping became significant across the plains.
-Geraldine became a Town Board in 1884 and a Borough in 1905.
+Geraldine became a Town in 1884 and a Borough in 1905.

-Geraldine is home to many nationally acclaimed artists which accounts for the many galleries and studios dotted around the town.
-Get your very own Badcock, Deavoll, or Woollcombe original and you might find yourself bumping into the artist in the street or in the same queue for coffee at a local eatery.
+You can pick up very own Badcock, Deavoll, or Woollcombe original while here and you might even find yourself bumping into the artist in the street or in the same queue for coffee at a local eatery.

-With cycling becoming more popular than ever Geraldine offers a great range of on and off-road cycling including the excellent Orari River Tracks, just a short drive from town, and PekaPeka Gully, right next to Talbot Forest in the centre of Geraldine.
+Geraldine offers a great range of on and off-road cycling, including the excellent Orari River Tracks, just a short drive from town, and PekaPeka Gully, right next to Talbot Forest in the centre of Geraldine.